Quantifying disparities in intimate partner violence: a machine learning method to correct for underreporting

-We filter for female patients because endometriosis is extremely rare among men\cite{jabr2014unusual}, leaving 47,138 unique hospital visits from Black patients ($p(y=1|g=a) = 0.0534$) and 165,653 unique hospital visits from white patients ($p(y=1|g=a) = 0.0495$).
+We filter for female patients because endometriosis is extremely rare among male patients\cite{jabr2014unusual}, leaving 47,138 unique hospital visits from Black patients ($p(y=1|g=a) = 0.0534$) and 165,653 unique hospital visits from white patients ($p(y=1|g=a) = 0.0495$).

 \paragraph{Recognized Symptoms for IPV} Prior work has found that suspicious symptoms for IPV include head, neck and facial injuries\cite{wu2010pattern}.
 The symptoms in this experiment consist of the 100 ICD codes corresponding to these injuries (Table \ref{tab:ipv_symptoms}).
-We filter for female patients because the symptoms associated with IPV in men are not well understood\cite{houry2008differences}.
+We filter for female patients because the symptoms associated with IPV in male patients are not well understood\cite{houry2008differences}.
 We also filter out patients less than 18 years old because it is difficult to distinguish between intimate partner violence and child abuse in minors.
-This results in a dataset with $p(y=1|g=a) = 0.0541$ (25,546 unique patient visits) and $p(y=1|g=b) = 0.0568$ (80,227 unique patient visits). \\
+This results in a dataset with $p(y=1|g=a) = 0.0541$ (25,546 unique patient visits) and $p(y=1|g=b) = 0.0568$ (80,227 unique patient visits).

-In Sections $\ref{sec:mimic-iv-ed}$ and $\ref{sec:CivilComments}$, we describe construction of the two non-synthetic datasets, MIMIC-IV ED and CivilComments.
-In both these datasets, $y$ is unknown, so we need only define the features $x$ and known positive examples in which $s=1$.
+In Sections \ref{sec:mimic-iv-ed} and \ref{sec:NEDD} we describe construction of the two non-synthetic datasets, MIMIC-IV and NEDS.
+In all these datasets, $y$ is unknown, so we need only define the features $x$ and known positive examples in which $s=1$.